railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     Open ERP distinguishes between the states **Confirmed** and **Assigned**.

-    You say that an item is **Confirmed** when it's needed but the available stock is insufficient.
+    You say that an item is **Confirmed** when it is needed but the available stock may be insufficient.
-    You say that an item is **Assigned** when it's available in stock and the storesperson reserves it: the necessary products have been reserved for this specific operation.
+    You say that an item is **Assigned** when it is available in stock and the storesperson reserves it: the necessary products have been reserved for this specific operation.

-You can confirm a customer delivery using the :guilabel:`Confirm` button.
-A window then opens where you can enter the quantities actually delivered.
+You can confirm a customer delivery using the :guilabel:`Confirm Order` button in `Sales Order`.
+When you click on :guilabel:`Process` button of `Outgoing Deliveries`, a window then opens where you can enter the quantities actually delivered.
 If you enter a value less than the forecast one, Open ERP automatically generates a partial delivery notes and a new order for the remaining items.
 For this exercise, just confirm all the products.